 |May 28||Assigned to Jones’ Brigade of Johnston’s Division of the Second Corps of the Army of the Potomac.|

-The regiment was commanded by Lt.
-Colonel Robert Woodson Withers, and brought 265 men to the field.
+The regiment was commanded by Lieutenant Colonel Robert Woodson Withers, and brought 265 men to the field.
 It lost 16 killed, 47 wounded and 26 missing or captured.
-Lt.
-Colnel Withers was wounded on July 2, and Captain Jesse M. Richardson took command.
+Lieutenant Colonel Withers was wounded on July 2 attacking Culp’s Hill, and Captain Jesse M. Richardson took command.

 From the War Department marker for Jones’ Division on the Gettysburg battlefield: